silencht/SG-SLAM/README.md

 roslaunch octomap.launch
 #terminal 3
 roslaunch transform.launch
-#terminal 4，you can use my rviz configuration file（like the command below）, its path is located in SG-SLAM/src/sg-slam/Examples/rvizconfig.rviz, This will subscribe to some map-published topics directly in rviz.Of course, you can also open rviz directly, and then manually subscribe to the related topic.
+#terminal 4，you can use my rviz configuration file（like the command below）, its path is located in SG-SLAM/src/sg-slam/Examples/rvizconfig.rviz, This will subscribe to some map-published topics directly in rviz.
+#Of course, you can also open rviz directly, and then manually subscribe to the related topic.
 rviz -d SG-SLAM/src/sg-slam/Examples/rvizconfig.rviz
 #terminal 5
 cd SG-SLAM/src/sg-slam/